The world has persisted many a long year, having once been set going in the appropriate motions.

 Christopher Hitchens meant not to over praise George Orwell in Why Orwell Matters, but I’d like to counter, alternatively, why he doesn’t deserve much praise at all.
 Hitchens’ point is that Orwell’s feminist, post-colonialist socialism – his humanism – abhorred fascism, totalitarianism, oppression and racism.
 Well if you’re a former Trotskyite and eventually got around to a centralist’s position – unlike Orwell but very much like Hitchens – that’s one thing.
 I’ll sit and listen.
 If you believe that Trotsky’s democide record would have been much different than Lenin or Stalin’s, you are naive to the extreme.
 "Root out the counter-revolutionaries without mercy, lock up suspicious characters in concentration camps . . .
-Shirkers will be shot, regardless of past service."
+Shirkers will be shot, regardless of past service . . .
+There is no creature more disgusting than a petit bourgeois engaged in primary accumulation".
 The fault isn’t the ‘cult of personality’ or ‘the person who betrayed Marxism’.
 It is the idea—the philosophy—itself which is absolutely evil.
 Winston Churchill once said, "The further backwards you look, the furthur forward you can see."
 I’d like to offer up why – if we are going to look back for intellectual motivation – we might as well look way back: stoicism is far more worth your attention than Orwell.

 You Have to Laugh at that Sentiment!